Funny Valentines Poems for Kids

 I so miss her

 Roses are Red poems have been used since time immemorial as a token of romantic love.
-These alternative version by Patrick are intended have the opposite effect are ideal for driving away unwanted suitors brandishing a bunches of flowers...
+These alternative version by Patrick are intended have the opposite effect.
+The first poem is ideal for driving away unwanted suitors brandishing bunches of flowers...

 Roses are red